Frequently Asked Questions

 What qualifications do these coaches have?

-According to USA Rugby (the national rugby association in the USA), every rugby program must have a certified coach present.
+USA Rugby (the national rugby association in the USA) mandates that every rugby program must have at least one certified coach present.
 This means that the coach has gone through specialized training, which covers rugby skills, coaching techniques, safety precautions, and overall management of programs.
-Each certified coach is also required to pass a background check.
+In addition, each coach is also required to pass a background check through the City of Glendale.
 In addition, each coach is responsible for a small group to ensure constant supervision and attention.

 What can rugby do for my child?